-The first iPhone debuted in 2007.
-Since that time, personal devices have become mainstream.
-While it probably didn’t take us long to learn how to use a smartphone, it’s taking us some time to learn how to use it wisely.
+Since the first iPhone debuted in 2007, personal devices have become mainstream.
+And while it didn’t take most of us long to learn how to use a smartphone, it seems like it’s taking us some time to learn how to use them wisely.

 What have we learned in a decade?

-As a parent who started out without a smartphone and is now parenting with one, I’ve witnessed this significant change firsthand.
-While I love the convenience of having this device at my beck and call, I admit, it was much easier to focus on my kids when there were no texts buzzing at me during the day or a social media account calling to me.
+As a parent who started without a smartphone and is now parenting with one, I’ve witnessed this significant change firsthand.
+While I love the convenience of having one device with so many functions, I admit, it was much easier to focus on my kids when there weren’t notifications buzzing throughout the day or a social media account calling to me.

 I don’t think any of us are surprised to hear this.
-We know that our kids need our attention and love and they’d rather not have to compete with our devices.
+We know that our kids need our attention and love—and that they’d rather not have to compete with our devices.

 How often do devices interrupt your conversations or interactions with your kids or spouse?

 I realize I’ve made a choice to carry a personal device because of the benefits.
 The trick is making sure I use the phone as a tool and not as an escape.

 The same article on technoference explains: “Recent studies estimate that parents use television, computers, tablets and smartphones for nine hours per day on average.
 A third of this time is spent on smartphones, which due to their portability are often used during family activities such as meals, playtime, and bedtime—all important times involved in shaping a child’s social-emotional wellbeing.
 When parents are on their devices, research shows that they have fewer conversations with their children and are more hostile when their offspring try to get their attention.”

 So, if you are like me, and you want to prioritize meaningful conversations and interactions with your kids, but you’re not ready to give up your device, what do you do?